Edit and publish pages

 In order to publish a page:

 Cascade publishing is only supported for reusable content items (managed in Content hub).
-Pages linked through fields or widget properties using the Page selector component are not included in the cascade publishing dialog.
+Pages linked through fields or widget properties using Page selector and Combined content selector components are not included in the cascade publishing dialog.

 Once Published, the page is available on the live site.